Table of content

 Persian cats are also susceptible to inherited diseases & health issues:

-• Polycystic kidney disease (PKD): Characterized by kidney cysts that may lead to kidney failure and weight loss.
+- Polycystic kidney disease (PKD): Characterized by kidney cysts that may lead to Kidney Disease or failure and weight loss.

 Testing, such as DNA testing for progressive retinal atrophy, helps assess the Persian cat's predisposition to certain conditions.